sammyd/iOS8-day-by-day-book/manuscript/27-launch-images.md

 Today's app is a little bit different because it was actually created with Xcode 5 and then upgraded to include the new launch XIBs in Xcode 6.
 As such, the git history might be of some use in looking how this was achieved.
-It's available in the iOS8 Day-by-Day git repo on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+It's available in the iOS 8 Day-by-Day git repo on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).